Is India Is A Third World Country

 Build Relationships: Personal relationships are highly valued in India.
 Building trust and rapport is essential for successful business and social interactions.
 Invest time in getting to know people on a personal level, and be genuine in your interactions.
 Networking and maintaining relationships are vital for long-term success.

 Be Patient and Persistent: Things in India may not always move as quickly or efficiently as you might expect.
-Be patient and persistent in your efforts, and be prepared to navigate bureaucratic hurdles and logistical challenges.
+Be patient and persistent in your efforts, and be prepared to handle bureaucratic hurdles and logistical challenges.
 Building strong relationships and having a local partner can be helpful in overcoming these obstacles.

 FAQ